Higher homotopy categories, higher derivators, and K-theory: -theory of homotopy -categories

 On the other hand, concerning the case $n = 1$, the notion of a triangulated structure includes more structure than what is required in (1)--(5).
-This could be regarded either as a singularity that arises at the lowest level of coherence -- since weak pushouts (of order 0) are not unique up to equivalence, they do not yield canonical connecting ``boundary'' maps, not even up to homotopy, and therefore they do not suffice for defining distinguished triangles --, or it may in fact be desirable to consider additional structure in the form of fixing choices of higher weak colimits and stipulate their properties.
-We will not attempt to give an axiomatic definition of a stable $n$-category in this paper, but we will suggest to consider a triple satisfying (1)--(4) as a basic invariant of any good notion of a stable $n$-category.
+This could be regarded as a singularity that arises at the lowest level of coherence: since weak pushouts (of order 0) are not unique up to equivalence, they do not yield canonical connecting ``boundary'' maps, not even up to homotopy, and therefore they do not suffice for defining distinguished triangles.
+Alternatively, it may in fact be desirable to consider additional structure to (1)--(5), in the form of fixed choices of higher weak colimits, and stipulate their properties in analogy with triangulated structures.
+We will not attempt to give an axiomatic definition of a stable $n$-category in this paper, but we will propose to consider a triple satisfying (1)--(5) as a basic invariant of any good notion of a stable $n$-category.